 Growing up in the one of the most northern parts of the U.S, it can get cold.
 Extremely cold.
-So cold that vehicles won’t start and frostbite on exposed skin and occur quickly.
+So cold that vehicles won’t start and frostbite on exposed skin will occur quickly.
 But, we’re not about to let that ruin our fun!
 If you’re like me, you like to tailgate during any and all weather forecasts.
 For those of you who live in the colder parts of the country, or plan on traveling there, here are some tips to help you enjoy and get through some cold weather tailgating days.

 The Tailgating Spot has affiliate partnerships.
 These do not influence editorial content, though we may earn commissions for products purchased via product links.
 If you like what we do here at The Tailgating Spot and would like to support us, you can help us out by shopping through our links.

 Focusing on the upper body, the next step is finding either a warm thermal button up or a sweatshirt.
-You’ll next want to complement that with a cold weather jacket.
+You’ll then want to complement that with a cold weather jacket.
 It’s also important to not neglect the head and the hands as well.
 A stocking cap, bomber hat, beanie, face mask, scarf, gloves, and hand wamers will be vital to keeping your body feel comfortable.

 For the lower body you may be able to get away with wearing just jeans, but on the coldest of days you may want to consider some sort of snow pants or bib overalls.
 Long socks, either wool or cotton, and a good pair of winter boots will complete the rest of your ensemble.